Ahmedbargheet/AssumpSure/README.md

 ## 📖 Citation
 If you use **AssumpSure** in your research, please cite it as below.

-Bargheet, Ahmed.
-"AssumpSure: A User-Friendly R Shiny Package for Automated Validation of Statistical Assumptions and Appropriate Test Selection."
-Available at SSRN: https://ssrn.com/abstract=5352013 or http://dx.doi.org/10.2139/ssrn.5352013.
+Bargheet, A. (2025).
+AssumpSure: a user-friendly R Shiny package for automated validation of statistical assumptions and appropriate test selection.
+Journal of Open Source Software, 10(115), 9286. https://doi.org/10.21105/joss.09286

 ---
 ## 📚 Reproducible Examples